LearningB/anityam_t/_posts/2017-10-09-lumbersexual.markdown

   - Moon Drinking
   - Kale
 ---
-This will be the outlook of how I will be creating my blog with the data and visualizing it.
-Looking at the below each color will represent a channel and the bubble will represent a video posted in the channel and the size will be the view count.
+This is the first trial blog for the first project.
+A simple showcase on how I want to gather and visualize data.
+As per the below demo chart, it's basically a cluster view of channels and their videos.
+Each color represents a specific channel and the different sized bubbles for that color represents videos produced by those channel.
+The shape of the bubble is dictated by the total number of views on that video, the bigger the bubble the larger the audience.

 <div id="chart"></div>